Find a teacher

 Recent Updates

-I realized that it has been a long time I have not updated this blog with my article.
+I realized that it has been a long time since I updated this blog with my article.
 You might be wondering what I was busy with these days.
 I have got various new stuff to do: new languages to learn, new methods to experiment, my sister's graduation and my parents' visit, etc.

 In this article, I want to share with you some of the interesting stuff that I have worked on/ am working on, including some language learning methods.
 If you find it interesting, I highly suggest you try and share your opinions with me.